IPESE/REHO/documentation/sections/5_Getting_started.rst

 You will need `Python3 <https://www.python.org/downloads/>`_, just pick the latest version.
 As IDE we recommend to use `PyCharm <https://www.jetbrains.com/pycharm/>`_.

+.. warning:: VScode

+    If you are a VScode user, you may have path issues, either when importing the REHO module or by providing a path.
+    Follow the instructions from `REHO/Issues/Relative Path in VScode <https://github.com/IPESE/REHO/issues/13>`_.

 AMPL
 ~~~~~~~~~~~~~~~~~~~~~~~~